micharbet/CLE/doc/README.md

 #   Command Live Environment
-##   The shell improvements :-)
+##   The shell improvements

 CLE enhances bash with following tweaks:
  - colorized and customizable **prompt** string including server time and exit code highlight
  - save/edit and reuse **aliases** in easy way
  - rich **history** with timestamps, return codes and additional information
- - super easy installation ONLY on your workstation
+ - super easy installation on your workstation only, and...
- - **seamless** transfer of the environment from workstation to remote sessions without installation
+ - **seamless** transfer of the environment from ithe workstation to remote sessions without installation
- - various shell options
  - configuration from commandline with immediate effect, no restarts
  - self documenting feature
  - open framework for tweaks and further customization